wp-plugins/calais-auto-tagger/readme.txt

 This plugin requires <b>PHP 5</b> and the cURL library (both of which are available on most web hosts).

-v1.3.1 fixes bugs with the visual editor and scheduled posts.

 == Installation ==

 1. Upload the plugin files to `/wp-contents/plugins/calais-auto-tagger` directory